Abdulk084/HPE/README.md

 `python MWC.py`

 After the training and testing is done, a file with a name `test_preds_MWC.xlsx` will be generated which contains output for the test data using MWC predictor.

+### HPE:
+NOw the final model by ensembling the outputs of all individual six predictors.
+Create a folder with a name HPE in your local machine.
+Download the HPE.py file from our GitHub HPE folder into your local HPE folder.
+Also copy the following files into HPE folder as well.

+ 1. `test_preds_FCPC.xlsx`   ## From FCPC local folder.
+ 1. `test_preds_FCPCe.xlsx`  ## From FCPCe local folder.
+ 1. `test_preds_C1DS.xlsx`   ## From C1DS local folder.
+ 1. `test_preds_C2DF.xlsx`   ## From C2DF local folder.
+ 1. `test_preds_MGC.xlsx`    ## From MGC local folder.
+ 1. `test_preds_MWC.xlsx`    ## From MWC local folder.
+ 1. `test.xlsx`              ## From C1DS local folder.This file contains the real activity values for test set.

+`cd` into HPE local directory while keeping the conda envoirnment activated.
+Now run the following command which print the Accuracies on the screen after ensembling the indvidual predictors outputs.

+`python HPE.py`